Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/azure/core/scalar/README.md

 ### ScalarClient

-`ScalarClient` is the primary interface for developers using the Scalar REST client library.
+`ScalarClient` is the primary interface for developers using the Scalar client library.
 Explore the methods on this client object to understand the different features of the Scalar service that you can access.